mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 Advocate 8+.
 Fail, and gain your commander as an Enemy.
 Succeed, and gain the enemy captain as an Ally.
 25 You are ordered to lead an attack on an enemy strongpoint.
 Roll Tactics or Discipline 8+ to succeed.
 If you pass, gain Leadership and an Ally.
-26 You are ordered to bombard an enemy position close to a civilian population centre.
+26 You are ordered to bombard an enemy position close to a civilian population center.
 Obey this questionable order and gain an Enemy and a +2 DM to your next Advancement roll.
 Refuse, and suffer a –4 DM to your next advancement roll.
 31–36 Life Event.
 Roll on the Life Events table (see page 34 of the Traveller main rulebook).